DataDog/integrations-core/ecs_fargate/README.md

 ## Agentless Setup / Crawler-based metrics

-In addition or alternative to the metrics collected by the Datadog agent, we also have a CloudWatch based ECS integration.
+In addition to the metrics collected by the Datadog agent, we also have a CloudWatch based ECS integration.
 This integration collects the ECS metrics from the CloudWatch API described [here][20].

 As noted there, Fargate tasks also report metrics in this way:
 > The metrics made available will depend on the launch type of the tasks and services in your clusters.
 If you are using the Fargate launch type for your services then CPU and memory utilization metrics are provided to assist in the monitoring of your services.